lacchain/LACPass-LACChain-Component/README.md

 - Copy the `DSC.key` file into the `cert-data` directory located in the root directory of your `IPS-national-backend` repository.
 - Rename the new copy of `DSC.crt` to `priv.pem`

-The Signing Certificate Authority `/SCA` subdirectory contains three files
+The Signing Certificate Authority `/SCA` subdirectory contains two files

-a) `SCA.crt` is the Signing Certificate Authority X.509 certificate.
+a) `SCA.crt` is the X.509 certificate.

 b) `SCA.key` is the Signing Certificate Authority private key.